citizensadvice/ruby-gem-strong_attributes/README.md

 end
 ```

-## Initalizing
+## Initializing

-The form is intended to be initalized with user submitted data.
+The form is intended to be initialized with user submitted data.
 Only defined attributes will be set.

 ```ruby
 class Form